A self-regulating and patch subdivided population: Proofs

 \end{enumerate} \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th:lambdagen}] \begin{enumerate}[(1)] \item Take the PRP with $\lambda=0$.
 Since it cannot leave the original patch, this is a (continuous time) random walk on $\N^N$ and it is stochastically dominated by the original PRP; in this case survival means ``avoiding the origin''.
+Consider a new process in the patch which is as the original one but the success of a reproduction trial in the $j$-th vertex of the patch is $c(\sum_{r=1}^N i_r)$ instead of $c(i_j)$.
+Thus, the total number of particles in the patch behaves as a PRP with $N=1$, hence we are left to prove the statement when $N=1$.
 The survival of the (continuous time) random walk is equivalent to the survival of its discrete counterpart (see equation \eqref{eq:discrete}) which is guaranteed by Lemma~\ref{lem:rw}(1) noting that transience implies survival. \item By (1), $\lambda_{cr} \le \lambda_{CP}(\cE^d_N)$.
 We now prove that $\lambda_{cr}>0$.
 Let us start by considering the case $N=1$ (remember that $\cE^d_1$ can be identified with $\Z^d$).
 For $\lambda$ small, we want to find a subcritical branching process which dominates the total number of successful inter-patch reproductions.
 Indeed in this case the PRP cannot survive without leaving the first patch, hence survival is equivalent to the positive probability of having an infinite number of successful inter-patch infections.
 Once a particle appears at $x$, the total number of particles living at $x$ up to the next time when the colony at $x$ has no individuals is, according to Lemma~\ref{lem:rw}, a positive recurrent random walk (let us call $\tau_0$ the number of steps before reaching 0) with the following rates:

 Note that the exponential clock of the transition (including the loop) has parameter $i(1+\phi)$.

 The number of inter-patch reproduction trials made from the site $x$ depends on the number of particles at $x$: indeed, when the number of particles at $x$ is $i$, the total reproduction rate towards the neighboring patches is $i \lambda$.
 Hence the number of inter-patch reproduction trials between two transitions does not depend on $i$, since it is the number of times a Poisson clock with rate $i \lambda$ rings before the transition clock with rate $i(1+\phi)$ does.
 It is clear that the total number of reproduction trials (before the progeny of the original particle at $x$ dies out) from $x$ to the neighbors is $\sum_{k=1}^{\tau_0} \sum_{j=1}^{2d}Y_k(j)$ where $\{Y_k\}_{k \ge 1}$ is an i.i.d.~sequence of random $2d$-dimensional vectors; to be precise, if $n_i$ is the number of reproduction trials on the neighbor $i$ then